github/learn.github.com/pages/intro.markdown

 Git at 0.3 seconds vs Subversion at 3.7 seconds.
 That is a difference of a full order of magnatude.
 You'll find similar differences with nearly any command comparison.
 For example, adding the popular famfamfam icon set and committing them.
-Since you can seperate the commit from the network 'push' in Git, this action takes a quarter of a second in Git, but 45 seconds in Subversion.
+Since you can separate the commit from the network 'push' in Git, this action takes a quarter of a second in Git, but 45 seconds in Subversion.